Explore

 Recent reviews

-Posted : 9 months ago on 4 February 2024 06:49
+Posted : 10 months, 3 weeks ago on 4 February 2024 06:49 (A review of Godzilla Minus One )

 Plot: A disgraced kamikaze pilot carries a tremendous burden of guilt with him even as post-war Japan struggles to rise from the ashes of war, but when a threat from the past rises in the wake of man's continued folly, he seeks a chance for redemption.